Find out what you need to know about providing evidence

 You should only give us evidence if we ask you to.
 Providing evidence we don’t need will slow down the application.

 How to provide evidence

-The easiest and quickest way to provide evidence is by uploading a digital copy to an online account.
+The easiest and quickest way to provide evidence is by uploading a digital copy to your online account.

 If you need to provide evidence of your identity

 When you apply for the first time, you’ll need to provide details or evidence to confirm your identity.
 You can do this by entering your valid UK passport details when you apply.

 We also have separate information on identity evidence if you’re an EU national.

 If you’re applying for extra support

 You may need to provide evidence if you’re applying for extra support.
-Please follow the instructions in your ‘to-do list’ in your online account.
+Please follow the instructions in 'your actions to complete’ in your online account.